Arts and Sciences

 - At least 15 of these 38 units must be taken from Northern Arizona University.

-Complete a Minor or a Certificate (15-18 units)
+Minor or Certificate

 Complete at least 18 units from a minor other than Psychology.